How Much Does a Website Cost in New Zealand?

 Custom Website ($3,000 to $25,000)

 This is where most NZ businesses land.
 A custom site is designed from scratch for your brand, built with clean code, and set up with proper SEO foundations.
 Nothing is borrowed from a template library.
-The range is wide because a five-page site for a cafe is a different project from a 20-page site with a booking system and third-party integrations.

 What you typically get